 Furthermore, caution and product quality assurance are essential to build and maintain trust – scientific evaluation and discussion on potentially harmful effects are essential to continuously enhance and adapt to the safety standards, put by Dr. Strohmeier.
 He also continues that enhancing the local perception of soil fertility issues depends on local farmers’ openness to producing compost at the Household (HH Compost) and green manure fertilizers.
 This openness will be measured by an accumulation of reports conducted and to yet to be conducted by TRACE Rehab project.

-The study examined the general perception of biosolids of Al Majeddyeh village’s local population, which is primarily a livestock farming community where agriculture is the main work field for most of its residents.
-Surveys were conducted among 20 local farmers whose collective perception entailed that land application of treated biosolids is harmful, and the majority of the farmers were not in favor of using them for several reasons such as:
+The study examined the general perception of biosolids of Al Majeddyeh village’s local population, which is primarily a livestock farming community where agriculture is the main work for most of its residents.
+Surveys were conducted among 20 local farmers whose collective perception concluded that land application of treated biosolids is harmful, and the majority of the farmers were not in favour of using them for several reasons, such as:

-2- Concerns on the consumed product (transfer of disease), which links farmers’ perception of biosolids with the lack of purity and hygiene, making it, in their view, dangerous to animals who eat the grass and humans who consequently consume animal products.
+- Concerns about the consumed product (transfer of disease), which links farmers’ perception of biosolids with the lack of purity and hygiene, making it, in their view, dangerous to animals who eat the grass and humans who subsequently consume animal products.
 This view, according to Jordanian experts, is highly driven by the Islamic Sharia.

-3- Lack of knowledge on biosolids’ properties, advantages and disadvantages of biosolid use in agriculture
+- Lack of knowledge on biosolids’ properties and the advantages and disadvantages of biosolid use in agriculture

-4- Farmers refrain from using treated biosolids as they are viewed untrustworthy, next to concerns on the use of these materials in the production of crops for human consumption
+- Farmers refrain from using treated biosolids as they are viewed as untrustworthy, next to concerns on the use of these materials in the production of crops for human consumption

 Most farmers who participated in the study have mentioned that factors influencing fertilizer purchasing decisions are the fertilizer’s safety, nutrient content, organic matter, water holding capacity, recommendations from trusted sources, suggested volumes to apply, price of the fertilizer, and knowing someone who used the fertilizer.

-Additionally, the survey revealed that all respondents did not use treated biosolids before.
+Additionally, the survey revealed that none of the respondents had used treated biosolids before.
 In terms of accepting manure mixed with biosolids, most of the respondents refused manure mixed with biosolids, and only 20% accepted this mixture.

 Briefly in numbers

-In regard to the use of treated biosolid as a soil improver in agricultural land, data shows that 35% of surveyed farmers mention that it definitely does not improve soil, 25% answered ‘No’, 25% ‘do not know’, 10% ‘much’, and 5% ‘very much’.
+In regard to the use of treated biosolid as a soil improver in agricultural land, data shows that 35% of surveyed farmers mention that it definitely does not improve soil, 25% answered ‘No improvement’, 25% ‘do not know’, 10% ‘much improvement’, and 5% ‘a lot of improvement’.